openturns/otfmi/doc/api.rst

    fmi.get_start_value
    fmi.set_dict_value

-From OpenTURNS to FMU
+From OpenTURNS to FMI
 ---------------------

-Otfmi can also embed an OpenTURNS function in a Modelica model and/or FMU.
+OTFMI can also export an OpenTURNS function in a Modelica source model (.mo) or Functional Mock-up Unit (.fmu).

 .. autosummary::
    :toctree: _generated/